Patient education: Ovarian cancer screening (Beyond the Basics)

 Lower-risk family history — Women who do not meet the criteria for a high-risk family history should discuss their risks for ovarian cancer with a healthcare provider.
 Ovarian cancer screening is not usually recommended for this group.

 Average-risk women — Women with an "average risk" of ovarian cancer do not have a personal or family history of ovarian cancer.
 Screening for ovarian cancer is not recommended in average risk women.

 During the early stages of ovarian cancer, symptoms are often vague and ill-defined.
 Symptoms may include pelvic or abdominal discomfort, bloating, difficulty eating or feeling full, increased abdominal size, or rushing to urinate frequently.
 However, these symptoms can also be caused by many other conditions.

 If you have developed one or more of these symptoms in the past year, see your doctor or nurse.
-(See "Patient information: Ovarian cancer diagnosis and staging (Beyond the Basics)" and "Early detection of epithelial ovarian cancer: Role of symptom recognition".)
+(See "Patient education: Ovarian cancer diagnosis and staging (Beyond the Basics)" and "Early detection of epithelial ovarian cancer: Role of symptom recognition".)

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.